AnonymouX47/term-image/docs/source/issues.rst

 Known Issues
 ============

-1. Drawing of images and animations doesn't work completely well with Python for Windows (tested in Windows Terminal and MinTTY).
+1. Drawing of images and animations doesn't work completely well with Python **for Windows** (tested in Windows Terminal and MinTTY).

    * **Description:** Some lines of the image seem to extend beyond the number of columns that they should normally occupy by one or two columns.

      This behaviour causes animations to go bizarre when lines extend beyond the width of the terminal emulator.

-   * **Comment:** First of all, the issue seems to caused by the layer between Python and the terminal emulators (i.e the PTY implementation in use) which "consumes" the escape sequences used to display images.
+   * **Comment:** First of all, the issue seems to be caused by the layer(s) between Python and the terminal emulators i.e the Windows Console APIs.

      It is neither a fault of this library nor of the terminal emulators, as drawing of images and animations works properly with WSL within Windows Terminal.